SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Using_Visual_Overview_to_switch_spectrum_presets.md

 1. Open the spectrum simulation element and navigate to the `Spectrum Analyzer` page if needed

-1. In the `Manual` tab of the spectrum sidebar, change the settings to the desired values. e.g. for a satellite signal this could be around 12GHz center frequency and 200MHz Bandwith
+1. In the `Manual` tab of the spectrum sidebar, change the settings to the desired values. e.g. for a satellite signal this could be around 12GHz center frequency and 200MHz Bandwidth

 1. In the spectrum sidebar, click the `Presets` tab and click the `Manage` button at the bottom.